 Students usually start their essay in the second term of the first year of their IB Diploma Programme, around January time.
 They will need a supervisor (one of the teachers at their school).
 They will meet regularly with them to help structure their research questions and guide them in writing the paper.
 The programme allows for one draft to be handed in to the supervisor for feedback.
 The second version is the final version.
 The Essay should be no longer than 4000 words, with a short viva voce at the end.
 The process takes around a year.

 How to choose a topic for the Extended Essay

-The topic must be related to one of the six topics that the student is taking for their Diploma, or they can take an interdisciplinary ‘world studies’ issue that relates to two of their subjects.
-This requires that a global issue to be looked at through a local lens, for example how wider climate change, cultural, terrorism, technology or health trends are manifested in a specific context or place.
+The topic must be related to one of the six topics that the student is taking for their Diploma.
+Students can also take an interdisciplinary ‘world studies’ issue that relates to two of their subjects.
+This requires a global issue to be looked at through a local lens.
+For example, how wider climate change, cultural, terrorism, technology or health trends are manifested in a specific context or place.

 It is normal to be overwhelmed by having too much choice for the topic.
 Brainstorming about the subject they most enjoy or are good at, and thinking more specifically about why they enjoy it can help generate ideas.
 Taking two related things they are interested in (historic events, technologies, inventions, books, poems, geographies, markets, planets, experiments and so on) and comparing them against a related concept can also be a good model to start with.

 The topic needs to be approved by the IBO, which the school will help with.

 How to choose a research question for the Extended Essay